HVAC contractors in the State of Louisiana are regulated by:

 - Insurance and Business services

-Many tradesman find themselves a bit confused when faced with questions about construction accounting, balance sheets, workers compensation, employee rights, job site safety and Louisiana state construction law.
+Many tradesmen find themselves a bit confused when faced with questions about construction accounting, balance sheets, workers compensation, employee rights, job site safety, and Louisiana state construction law.

 Practice exams and study guides breaking down everything you need to know can be found here.

 A contractor license school's main focus should be on the law.

 Most states offer several different types of licenses, so if a school is telling you it can teach you your trade, be wary… as that is not realistic.